Minus Tide at 10:46 AM of -1.1 feet.

 Today’s Astro & Calendar

 Waxing Moon Magick – The waxing moon is for constructive magick, such as love, wealth, success, courage, friendship, luck or healthy, protection, divination.
 Any working that needs extra power, such as help finding a new job or healings for serious conditions, can be done now.
 Also, love, knowledge, legal undertakings, money and dreams.
-Phase ends at the Tide Change on 12/13 at 4:06pm.
-Waxing Gibbous Moon – From seven to fourteen days after the new moon.
-For spells that need concentrated work over a ¼ moon cycle this is the best time for constructive workings.
-Aim to do the last working on the day of the Full moon, before the turn.
-Keywords for the Gibbous phase are: analyze, prepare, trust.
-It is the time in a cycle to process the results of the actions taken during the First Quarter.
-During this phase you are gathering information.
-Give up making judgments; it will only lead to worry.
-Your knowledge is incomplete.
-Laugh.
-Analyze and filter.
-LOOK WITHIN.
-God/dess aspect: Maiden/Youth, but in the uncommitted phase, the Warriors – Associated God/desses: Dion, Dionysius, Venus, Thor.
-Phase ends at the Full on 12/12 at 4:06am.
+Phase ends at the Tide Change on 7/8 at 9:07pm.
+Waxing Crescent phase – Keywords for the Crescent phase are: expansion, growth, struggle, opportunity.
+It is the time in a cycle that you gather the wisdom learned in the new phase and communicate your intention to move forward.
+Light a candle.
+Write or read an affirmation.
+LISTEN & ABSORB.
+Commit to your goal.
+God/dess aspect: Maiden/Youth, energy and enthusiasm – Associated God/dess: Artemis & Apollo, Mayet/Djehuti, Freya/Frey.
+Phase ends at the Quarter on 6:30 at 5:51pm.